samuelbatali/Customize-Unix-Shell/README.md

 Custom Shell (C/C++)

 Creating a basic command-line interpreter <br />
-Process a limited number of built-in commands <br />
-Perform error handling in various cases <br />
+Process a limited number of built-in commands and perform error handling in various cases <br />
 Use fork() to run external and/or unix commands

   @author: Samuel Batali <br />